 An eye-catcher?
 An ear-catcher?

-Even though the graphics cannot keep with the current latest pc gaming news in the video gaming industry like Call of Duty 4 or GTA 4, I-Fluid still features some nice effects and a realistic look.
+Call of Duty 4 or GTA 4, I-Fluid still features some nice effects and a realistic look.
 The fruits and cakes look good enough to bite into and the environments have their own cartoony charm.
 Unfortunately graphical errors will appear from time to time but a restart usually solves these errors.
 Also noticeable is that the game wants your attention so much that it becomes uncooperative when you try to minimize it and in its pure jealousy I-Fluid punishes mininzing with a crash.

 The sound effects and music are catchy and fit to the game but after a while you feel like it would be nice to have some more varied songs.
 Strangely enough the multimedia keys on our keyboard appear to be disabled while I-Fluid is running which, together with the minimizing bug, make for irritating problems.